sarathsreedharan/icaps2024.github.io/content/summerschool.md

 </table>
 <br>

-Our social evenning program is voluntary and will thus be announced on-site.
+Our social evening program is voluntary and will thus be announced on-site.

 **Caption:**
 - <span style="background-color: #ff0; color: black;">Labs:</span> All our lab sessions are depicted in <span style="background-color: #ff0; color: black;">Yellow</span>.
 These are our hands-on sessions on Task and Motion Planning.